 When including candidate photos on the ballot, photos should be sized to 100 pixels wide x 120 pixels tall.
-This guarantees the images will have small file sizes and load very fast on the ballot and will appear nicely sized and positioned inside the candidate biography window without pushing the biography itself out of the way requiring the voter to scroll more than necessary.
+This guarantees the images will have small file sizes and load very fast on the ballot and appear nicely sized and positioned inside the candidate biography window without pushing the biography itself out of the way requiring the voter to scroll more than necessary.
 Or worse, scroll horizontally as well as vertically.

 Photos which do not match those dimensions are automatically sized to them by the system, but it’s never a good idea to rely on the system to size images.
 It isn’t aware of a photo’s subject matter and is likely to resize in a way that isn’t desirable.
 All it knows is it’s been given a file which needs to be 100 pixels wide and 120 pixels tall and it will do whatever is needed in order to make it match those dimensions with no regard to how the photo’s subject is contorted.
 Therefore, a human should handle this task before loading them into the system.